team

 lab members

-Beate has received numerous awards and honours including: Beverly McKinnel Award 2006, Boehringer Ingelheim Fonds PhD Fellowship, THP Research Award 2010, sanofi-aventis Research Award 2010, EMBO and FEBS Long-term Fellowships, Heinz Maurer Award for Dermatological Research 2014, Award for Innovative Cancer Research from the City of Vienna 2014, and the Unilever Award/ Austrian Dermatology Award 2016.
+Beate has received numerous awards and honours including: Beverly McKinnel Award 2006, Boehringer Ingelheim Fonds PhD Fellowship, THP Research Award 2010, sanofi-aventis Research Award 2010, EMBO and FEBS Long-term Fellowships, Heinz Maurer Award for Dermatological Research 2014, Award for Innovative Cancer Research from the City of Vienna 2014, the Unilever Award/ Austrian Dermatology Award 2016 and the Research Award 2018 of the Austrian Society of Dermatology and Venereology (ÖGDV), and the LEO Foundation Award 2021.

 Beate @ ORCID

 Agnes Forsthuber studied Biotechnology at BOKU Wien and joined the lab of Prof. Hans-Reimer Rodewald at the German Cancer Research Institute (DKFZ) in Heidelberg for her master thesis on tissue resident macrophages.
 Further, she did her doctoral studies on CXCL5 and neutrophils in the disease progression of cutaneous melanoma under the supervision of Prof. Robert Loewe at the Medical University of Vienna.
-She obtained her PhD in 2018 and is now continuing her research on skin cancer and more basic skin biological questions as a postdoc in the Lichtenberger Lab.
+She obtained her PhD in skin cancer research in 2018.
+She joined the Lichtenberger Lab as a PostDoc and addresses fibroblast heterogeneity and its function in non-melanoma and melanoma skin cancer, and how fibroblast fate decisions are controlled during skin development, homeostasis and in fibrotic skin diseases.

 Agnes @ pubmed

-Sophie Frech, ÖAW PhD fellow, studied Medicine at the Medical University of Vienna, where she investigated the role of PI3K in Multiple Sclerosis during her diploma thesis internship at the Institute of Physiology before graduating in 2016.
-Sophie started her work as a PhD student in the Lichtenberger Lab in 2017, where she focuses her research on the role of different CAF subsets in the pathogenesis and metastasis of cutaneous squamous cell carcinoma as well as on the role of Hh signalling in wound-healing induced hair follicle development.
-She wants to pursue a specialization in dermatology after finishing her PhD.
+Sophie Frech, studied Medicine at the Medical University of Vienna, where she investigated the role of PI3K in Multiple Sclerosis during her diploma thesis internship at the Institute of Physiology before graduating in 2016.
+Sophie started her PhD thesis as an ÖAW fellow in the Lichtenberger Lab in 2017, where she focused her research on the role of different CAF subsets in the pathogenesis and metastasis of cutaneous squamous cell carcinoma as well as on the role of Hh signaling in wound-healing induced hair follicle development.
+Next to her specialization training in dermatology, which she started in 2021, Sophie continues dissecting fibroblast functions in skin diseases in our lab.

 Sophie @ pubmed